by-The-Lindemans/Equitable_Public_Benefit_License/attestation/ATT_INDIVIDUAL.md

 # PBE-L Attestation (Individual)

-Complete and upload at https://YOUR-PORTAL/attest; do not commit completed copies to this repo.
+Complete this form each Transparency Year and email it to attest@lndmn.com.
+Do not commit completed copies to this repository.

 Name or pseudonym: REPLACE-WITH-NAME
 Transparency Year: 2025